Disability insurance is exactly what it describes: insurance that kicks in if you are ever disabled and unable to work.

 Check to see if your employer provides disability insurance.
 It usually does with short-term disability insurance and long-term disability insurance.

 You'll have to ask your HR department or benefits department exactly how many days/weeks each type of disability insurance provides and how much income (percentage of total income and number of days).

-Let’s go through the basics of disability insurance in more detail.
+Let's go through the basics of disability insurance in more detail.
 If you already know the basics, you can hop over to my post on how to get disability insurance and maximize benefits.

 What Is Disability Insurance?

 Disability insurance is income insurance.
 You get paid income in case you experience a disability and are unable to work.
 The insurance usually kicks in after you file, or after your short-term and long-term disability insurance provided by your employer runs out.